Tolkien Init.

 We also saw the ladder in Conversation with Smaug leading between the two thorn runes on the urn and pointing at the left arch, which I argued was the path that Thorin takes.
 That arch is a Turn at the Door we see in Afterwards.
 Therefore the ladder can be considered to be pointing up the mountain, the triangular heap of the hoard of Smaug, to the star of the Arkenstone visible at the top, Thorin’s destiny, leading to the Door and turning to the left arch.

 The mountain therefore is Minas Tirith, fashioned after Dante’s Mount Purgatorio.
 It has seven levels or we might say it is a ladder of seven rungs.
 The seven different metals of the ladder appear in Tolkien’s Chain of Angainor and these agree with the seven metals of the planets in alchemy.
 Therefore we can regard the curved lines suggested around the mountain in Eeriness to in fact be a spiral of seven levels.
 This makes sense given that the ancients believed that the outer ring in the cosmological model was the realm of the fixed stars with the inner rings leading to them being the planets.
 The eighth level of the fixed stars would lie above the seventh level at the top of the mountain.
 This would be at the location of the Door in Eeriness and the star in Conversation with Smaug.
 I would suggest that the “limb out of joint” is the arm of the oak in Eeriness and Tol Sirion and that this represents the celestial pole which as an aetiological explanation of the 23.5 degree celestial pole, was knocked out of kilter in ancient myths.
 On Tolkien’s monogram, if you draw a line between the two sets of 4 dots, it gives exactly 23.5 degrees.
-The implications of this will be explored eslewhere.
+The questions surrounding its provenance and the implications of this will be explored elsewhere.

 In The Origins of the Mithraic Mysteries in reference to the “mystery of Mithras”, David Ulansey writes: